ietf-tools/bibxml-service/docs/ref/glossary.rst

 .. glossary::

    bibliographic item
-       Document metadata describing a document.
-Used when e.g. citing.
+       Document metadata for purposes of referencing or citing.
        Corresponds to :class:`bib_models.models.bibdata.BibliographicItem` instance.

        In BibXML service, data for a single bibliographic item can be provided